 Though unusual, this type of roof occasionally appears on homes and businesses.
 We attach clamps to the standing seam of the roof, then either a rail is attached to the clamps or the solar PV panels are fixed directly to the standing seam clamps.

 Why not make use of the whole of your roof? these systems mean that your Solar PV panels become the actual fabric of your roof, serving two purposes, weather proofing and energy supply.
 The Solar PV panels frames need to be bespoked for the mounting system so there is a limited choice of panels with these set ups.
 Luckily there are still good quality panels to choose from.

 There are some tile or slate shaped solar panels available on the market today.
-Tesla Tiles are still in early production stage and are expected to arrive in the UK sometime in 2019.
+Tesla Solar Roof slates are still in early production stage and are expected to arrive in the UK sometime in 2020 / 21.
 Keep an eye on our newsletter for release dates.
 This is where you can mix your choice of roof fabric with solar PV slates or tiles.
 They fit to the roof in the same way as slates or tiles do.
 Keep an eye on this page too: Tesla Solar Roof

 There are many solutions for flat roofs.
 The main concern is usually how much weight the roof will hold.